ramarak/pycap/README.md

 - proto = protocol

 Filters can be combined together using a "," to separate them.
+Example, src_loc=[Dallas],proto=TCP

-Example, src_loc=[Dallas],proto=TCP Double-clicking on a packet will display more information about it
+Double-clicking on a packet will display more information about it, such as, TTL, port etc...

 # requirements
 You will need to download the GeoLite2 City database and geoip2 library.